postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/grpc-request-interface.md

 #### Connection status

-The connection status shows whether the connection with the server is active, that is if messages are being streamed or not (idle).
+The connection status shows if the connection with the server is active and if messages are being streamed.

 #### Message stream